nguyenvinh2/BarkerCode/README.md

 ![Data](assets/signal_strength.PNG)

 From the graph, it is diffcult to where or how many targets have been detected.
-Auto-correlating with the known Barker template shows teh following:
+Auto-correlating with the known Barker template shows the following:

 ![Data](assets/auto_correlation.PNG)